 Sun Hemmi and Frederick Post brands made by Hemmi

 Many Hemmi and Post slide rules after 1950 have date codes stamped into the body of the

 Two letters [Year][Month].
 For those that don't, visit:

 Hemmi Slide Rule Catalogue Raisonne.

 History of Hemmi Slide Rule and Misc Japanese Slide Rule dates

-Author William Lise - The following brief timelime-format history was taken from a
+The following timelime and history, was taken from a

 1894 - It is believed that the slide rule first came to Japan when